 What is highway lighting?

-The highway or street lighting is a means of improving the urban environment through increased comfort, convenience and safety of night traffic operation.
-The lighting is frequently thought of as safety measure.
+The highway or street lighting is a means of improving the urban environment through increased comfort, convenience, and safety of night traffic operation.
+The lighting is frequently thought of as a safety measure.
 However, it is clear that lighting in itself cannot produce safety.
 It rather increases the efficiency of traffic operation and traffic safety is the by-product of efficiency.

 The public lighting should permit the traffic operations at night with the greatest possible safety, comfort and convenience.
 The driver must be able to see distinctly and locate with certainty all significant details of the driving environment.

 In a similar way, the pedestrian must also be able to see distinctly his path and his relationship to vehicles and possible obstacles.
 Thus, the public lighting must satisfy the informational needs of both the drivers and pedestrians.
 But in actual practice, the driver’s requirements are considered more stringent and important.

 Useful for You: Cement Concrete Road (Pavement): Cost, Layers & Construction

 The main purpose of adequate highway lighting is to reduce the uncertainty of information.
 As long as the uncertainty exists, the possible alternative decisions cannot be fully evaluated.